droidengineer/goldparser-rs/README.md

 ## Left-to-Right Derivation Parsing (LR)

-LR Parsing, or Left-to-right Right-derivation parsing, uses tables to determine when a rule is complete and when additional tokens must be read from the source string.
+LR Parsing, or Left-to-right Right-derivation parsing, uses tables to determine when a rule is complete and when additional Tokens must be read from the source string.
 LR parsers identify substrings which can be reduced to nonterminals.
 Unlike recursive descent parsers, LR parsers do very little "thinking" at runtime.
 All decisions are based on the content of the parse tables.

 LR parser generators construct these tables by analyzing the grammar and determining all the possible "states" the system can have when parsing.
-Each state represents a point in the parse process where a number of tokens have been read from the source string and rules are in different states of completion.
+Each state represents a point in the parse process where a number of Tokens have been read from the source string and rules are in different states of completion.
 Each production in a state of completion is called a "configuration" and each state corresponds to a configuration set.
 Each configuration contains a "cursor" which represents the point where the production is complete.

   ![enter image description here](http://www.goldparser.org/images/diagram-lalr-state.gif)